2021

 Jigsaw Homes Tameside

-Concerns summary Following forced police entry, an occupied house was left with its main exit boarded up and the secondary exit unusable, creating a significant fire safety risk by denying residents alternative escape routes.
+Concerns summary (AI summary) Following forced police entry, an occupied house was left with its main exit boarded up and the secondary exit unusable, creating a significant fire safety risk by denying residents alternative escape routes.

 Kenneth Audsley